ArdenVent/esp-idf/docs/en/api-guides/build-system.rst

 contain component sub-directories with the same name, the component in the last place searched is used.
 This allows, for example, overriding ESP-IDF components with a modified version by copying that component from the ESP-IDF components directory to the project components directory and then modifying it there.
 If used in this way, the ESP-IDF directory itself can remain untouched.

-.. note:: If a component is overridden in an existing project by moving it to a new location, the project will not automatically see the new component path.
-Run ``idf.py reconfigure`` (or delete the project build folder) and then build again.

 .. _cmake_minimal_component_cmakelists: